ELF Programs – With Symbol Tables

 • Set CONFIG_EXECFUNCS_HAVE_SYMTAB=y in your configuration.

 • Provide a symbol table with the global name CONFIG_EXECFUNCS_SYMTAB_ARRAY with the variable name CONFIG_EXECFUNCS_NSYMBOLS_VAR that holds the number of symbol entries.
-The default symbol table name is g_symtab.
+The default symbol table name is g_symtab and its length is g_nsymbols.

 In this example, let’s illustrate this using an STM32F4-Discovery configuration.
 We will assume that you have modified the boards/arm/stm32/stm32fdiscovery/src/stm32_bringup.c file, adding the following: